 We all know that The Silence of the Lambs is one of the best horror movies of all time, and a major reason for that is Anthony Hopkins‘ magnetic performance as Hannibal Lecter.
 As a cannibalistic serial killer, he should be irredeemably evil and impossible to like.

-Yet, his charisma, unique moral code, and relationship with Clarice Starling (Jodie Foster) makes us continually drawn to him, which is both a testament in how well-written the character is and a damning indictment of how easily swayed we can be by people who we are supposed to hate.
+Yet, his charisma, unique moral code, and relationship with Clarice Starling (Jodie Foster) make us continually drawn to him, which is both a testament to how well-written the character is and a damning indictment of how easily swayed we can be by people who we are supposed to hate.

 This Marvel villain is truly one of the worst: killing one adoptive daughter, continually torturing the other, pillaging whole societies without a second thought, and stopping at nothing to achieve his vision.

 Who else could keep up villainous antics in not one, not two, but three Star Wars movie trilogies?
-The likes of Darth Maul and Vader are probably the Star Wars villains you remember most, but the thing about Palpatine is that even when he’s not on-screen, you can bet he’s in the background pulling all the strings.
+The likes of Darth Maul and Darth Vader are probably the bad guys you remember most, but the thing about Emperor Palpatine is that even when he’s not on-screen, you can bet he’s in the background pulling all the strings.

-He’s literally responsible for every bad thing that happened in all the films, and while Vader might be the muscle, he’s the one with all the power.
-There was a lot wrong with the Star Wars prequels, but Ian McDiarmid’s evolution from subtle manipulator to fully-fledged Emperor is very rewarding to watch.
+This Star Wars villain is literally responsible for every bad thing that happened in all the films, and while Vader might be the muscle, he’s the one with all the power.
+There was a lot wrong with the Star Wars prequels, but Ian McDiarmid’s evolution from subtle manipulator to fully-fledged Sith lord and Emperor is very rewarding to watch.